 Departure place Salamanca is defined by its university, which dates back to 1218 and is the third-oldest in Europe.
 Firstly, the route takes the riders on a loop to the east and at kilometre 48 they once again move through Salamanca.
 The course runs along the south side of the River Tormes to the Portuguese border.
 A large part of the race runs along the reservoir behind the Almendra Dam, that backs up 2.5 billion cubic metres of water and several drowned villages.

-At kilometre 132 the route drops down from 800 metres to 435 metres.
-The riders cross the Tormes Rivier before they have to go back up again, a 6 kilometres climb at a little over 4%.
-The ascent continues and after 8 more kilometres the Alto la Venta de los Arribes is crested.
+At kilometre 130 the route drops down from 800 metres to 435 metres.
+The riders cross the Tormes Rivier before they have to go back up again, first with a 5 kilometres climb at 5%.
+Following a flat and a drop, both short, the ascent continues and after 7 kilometres at 2.2% the Alto la Venta de los Arribes is crested.

 Vuelta a España 2018 stage 10: Route map, height profile, and more